Black Friday payment strategies guide

 Utilising advanced reporting tools offered by emerchantpay enables merchants to gain valuable insights into payment activities with detailed analytics that allow businesses to spot trends, manage fraud risks and make informed decisions.
 This ensures a more seamless customer experience, reducing friction and increasing conversion rates during high-traffic periods like Black Friday.

 For both physical and online store payments, collecting and analysing transaction data from purchases provides insights into peak shopping times, preferred payment methods and purchase trends.
 The in-store payment data enables merchants to get daily reports on the type of transactions (sale, refund, pre-authorisation), the card brand (Visa or Mastercard) and the purchased amount.
 This helps merchants analyse the basket amounts and get ready for the sales season.
-Furthermore, eCommerce store payment data gives information on customer behaviour, transaction success rates, and customer demographics.
-With these insights, it sets the stage to be able to improve strategies for the next Black Friday Cyber Monday sales season.
+Furthermore, an eCommerce store's payment data gives information on customer behaviour, transaction success rates, and customer demographics.
+These insights set the stage to be able to improve strategies for the next Black Friday Cyber Monday sales season.

 5. Provide clear payment descriptions